 Mr. Payseur has represented clients before the Internal Revenue Service and other taxing authorities and often provides testimony as an expert witness in cases involving property settlements, stockholder disputes and other financial and tax-related matters.

+Mr. Payseur has represented clients before the Internal Revenue Service and other taxing authorities and often provides has provided testimony as an expert witness in cases involving property settlements, stockholder disputes and other financial and tax-related matters.
 Prior to his election to the NCCIA Board, he was Chairman of the Association’s Government Affairs Committee and had an influential role in shaping the 2016 Technical Amendments Bill to the NC Captive Practice Act.

-Wesley Deaton, Board Member
+Wesley L. Deaton, Board Member

 Wesley L. Deaton is the founder and managing member of The Deaton Law Firm, PLLC in Denver, North Carolina.
 He earned his B.A. at the University of North Carolina at Chapel Hill and his Juris Doctoris Cum Laude from the University of Georgia.
 Wesley has practiced law in the Charlotte area for almost 20 years and has been recognized in his area for his business, captive insurance, banking and transactional practice.
 He currently serves as general counsel for a number of local businesses and financial institutions, and as the resident manager or director of a number of captive insurance companies.
 He has been licensed to practice law in North Carolina since 1998, and in 2014, he obtained his New York law license.
 He and his wife, Virginia, live in Catawba County, and in his free time he enjoys international travel, swimming, tennis, and learning to surf.